Rastafari: Demographics

 As of 2012, there were an estimated 700,000 to 1,000,000 Rastas worldwide.
-They can be found in many different regions, including most of the world's major population centres.
-Rastafari's influence on wider society has been more substantial than its numerical size, particularly in fostering a racial, political, and cultural consciousness among the African diaspora and Africans themselves.
+They are found in many regions, including most major population centres.
 Men dominate Rastafari.
 In its early years, most of its followers were men, and the women who did adhere to it tended to remain in the background.
 This picture of Rastafari's demographics has been confirmed by ethnographic studies conducted in the late 20th and early 21st centuries.

-The Rasta message resonates with many people who feel marginalised and alienated by the values and institutions of their society.
+Rastafari's social influence has been more substantial than its numerical size, particularly in fostering a racial, political, and cultural consciousness among the African diaspora and Africans themselves.
+The Rasta message resonates with many people who feel marginalised and alienated by their society's values and institutions.
 Internationally, it has proved most popular among the poor and among marginalised youth.
 In valorising Africa and blackness, Rastafari provides a positive identity for youth in the African diaspora by allowing them to psychologically reject their social stigmatisation.
 It then provides these disaffected people with the discursive stance from which they can challenge capitalism and consumerism, providing them with symbols of resistance and defiance.
 Cashmore expressed the view that "whenever there are black people who sense an injust disparity between their own material conditions and those of the whites who surround them and tend to control major social institutions, the Rasta messages have relevance."